oracle-devrel/terraform-oci-oracle-cloud-foundation/Live-AI-Hub/extensions/Select AI Control Panel/webapp/GITHUB_DEPLOYMENT.md

 ## Purpose

-This guide describes how to publish and deploy the DTC AI Agent Web App from GitHub.
+This guide describes how to publish and deploy the AI Agent Control Panel Web App from GitHub.

 This application is a Node.js server app.
 It is not a static site, so GitHub Pages is not a suitable deployment target.
 Deploy it to a server or platform that can run Node.js, keep long-lived processes running, and store Oracle and OCI credentials securely.